Signs of Vitamin Overdose

 Why Water-Soluble Vitamins Are Safer (But Not Risk-Free)

-Similarly, niacin (vitamin B3) at doses above 1–3 grams per day can lead to liver toxicity and severe flushing, sometimes accompanied by nausea and abdominal pain.
+Niacin (Vitamin B3) at doses above 1–3 grams per day can cause liver toxicity and severe flushing, sometimes with nausea and abdominal pain.

-Even vitamin C, often seen as harmless, can cause gastrointestinal disturbances like diarrhoea, cramps, and nausea when taken in doses over 2,000 mg per day.
-In rare cases, extremely high doses may trigger migraines.
+Even Vitamin C, often seen as harmless, can cause diarrhea, cramps, and nausea at doses over 2,000 mg per day — which the NIH Office of Dietary Supplements also lists as the adult UL.
+In rare cases, very high doses may trigger headaches.

 High doses of water-soluble vitamins like B6, B3, and C can still cause nerve, liver, or digestive issues.